sailscastshq/docs.sailscasts.com/docs/klean-ui/components/switch.md

 ```

 When changing track height or width, adjust the thumb size and checked
 translation in the same caller-owned recipe.
-Motion is brief by default and is
+Motion is brief by default and
-removed when the user prefers reduced motion.
+becomes quicker when the user prefers reduced motion.

 ## Durable state